akshaymkp/NLP---Gender-bias-in-job-description/README.md

 2. Words frequency based on gender
 3. Consolidation of data and metrics
 4. Adding group dimensions (job category, location etc)
-5. Saving the results
-6. Analysis using Google Data Studio
+5. Analysis of results using Google Data Studio